-15. U. T. Austin: Authorization to Accept Gift from Mrs. Fay Deen Krejci, Borger, Texas, and to Establish the Joe C. Krejci Endowed Scholarship in Chemical Engineering in the College of Engineering.-Authorization was granted to accept a \$10,000 gift from Mrs. Fay Deen Krejci, Borger, Texas, and to establish the Joe C. Krejci Endowed Scholarship in Chemical Engineering in the Department of Chemical Engineering, College of Engineering, at The University of Texas at Austin.
+15. U. T. Austin: Recommendation to Accept Gift to Establish the Joe C. Krejci Endowed Scholarship in Chemical Engi- neering in the College of Engineering.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs, the Vice Chancellor for Asset Management, and President Berdahl that a \$10,000 gift from Mrs. Fay Deen Krejci, Borger, Texas, be accepted to establish the Joe C. Krejci Endowed Scholarship in Chemical Engineering in the Department of Chemical Engineering, College of Engineering, at U. T. Austin.